Kenosha Police sting nets 19 individuals cited for solicitation of prostitution

 “Human trafficking does seem to be very popular along the corridor,” he said.
 “It’s easy access on and off the interstate.
 People come from Illinois, from Milwaukee, and of course, Racine and Kenosha counties.

-"It is immensely important to focus efforts on human trafficking.
-We're (also) talking about undocumented residents of the United States taken against their will to work at places they would choose not to work.
-It's immensely important to maintain the efforts that we have and do it as often as we can," he said.
+“It is immensely important to focus efforts on human trafficking.
+We’re (also) talking about undocumented residents of the United States taken against their will to work at places they would choose not to work.
+It’s immensely important to maintain the efforts that we have and do it as often as we can.”

 Mugshots: Racine County criminal complaints, Feb.
 18, 2022